 Circulatory problems—Athletes who suffer from

-or other circulatory disorders have very fragile veins that can be easily damaged by the direct pressure of massage therapy.
+or other circulatory disorders have fragile veins that can be easily damaged by the direct pressure of massage therapy.

 Skin conditions—Athletes should wait until open wounds or contagious skin conditions are resolved before receiving massage.